adrinv2/IMD_CODING_Transcode/README.md

 **WEBSITE ITSELF: [ XXXX ](https://adrinv2.github.io/IMD_CODING_Transcode/keyswebsite/index.html)**

 # Conclusion
 I enjoyed the research of this project very much, since it allowed me to go thoroughly about finding information and content.
-I also the website coding aspect, bringing together everything that I have learnt in the past.
+I also enjoyed the website coding aspect, bringing together everything that I have learnt in the past.